NileshSahu1/Machine-Learning-And-Deep-Learning/README.md

-# Machine-Learning-with-Python
+# Machine-Learning-And-Deep-Learning
-All the machine learning algorithms i have worked on during my training period.
+All the machine learning and deep learning algorithms i have worked on during my training period.